adrianocastro/git-training/session_1.markdown

 - **Session 1: The Basics**
 - Session 2: Undoing Things
-- Session 3: Using git with svn.corp
+- Session 3: Using git with svn
 - Session 4: Branching and Merging
 - Session 5: Working with Remotes